 Department of Archaeology Stamp

-Unfortunately, the ministry certificate and stamp do not guarantee quality.
+Unfortunately, the certificate and stamp from the Department of Archaeology do not guarantee quality.
 As stated on the certificate, they are verifying that the statue or ritual item is not an artifact of national or archaeological importance.

 Nonetheless, it is very useful because at least we know that the item was created in Nepal.
 Additionally, the statue will come with the certification stamp which will be attached to your item.

 The most obvious precautionary measure is to use common sense.
 Therefore, the number one rule is to simply know what you are buying.
-Indeed, all authentic Nepali statues represent Buddhist deities that have standard attributes and characteristics that are affiliated with them.
+Indeed, all certified Nepali statues for sale represent Buddhist deities that have standard attributes and characteristics that are affiliated with them.
 When you buy a statue, verify its identity first.
 If you do not know for sure – ask!

 Please do not take someone’s word on faith alone.
 Additionally, never trust the seller based on their affiliation.
 A picture of the Dalai lama on their website is not a certificate of quality assurance.
 The case in point would be a recent transaction which occurred on the FPMT Foundation website.

 A high level practitioner with lots of experience bought a Vajrayogini statue from them.
 However, upon inspection the statue appeared to be of very low quality.
 Indeed, she should have known better because the warning signs were rather obvious.
 Therefore, I think she made the purchase on faith alone.
 This was not a good idea, have a look for yourself.